redsoxfan0219/portfolio/content/en/docs/sampleworkproducts/modeldocumentation/index.md

 Below is an example of AI-ML documentation that I've created in the past.
 The content of this text is designed to meet expectations established in the [Federal Reserve's SR 11-7: Guidance on Model Risk Management](https://www.federalreserve.gov/supervisionreg/srletters/sr1107.htm).

+**Note on style:** The text below relies heavily on passive voice.
+This is by design.
+Model documentation style guides recommend erring on the side of passive voice when the agent is not important or the agent is a computer script or automation process.
+I also do not use the second-person present tense here because this is not an instructional manual.
+For an example of text that more closely follows commonly used style guides (e.g., [Google's developer documentation style guide](https://developers.google.com/style)), see my [Introduction to the Command Line for Technical Writers](https://benbarksdale.netlify.app/docs/guides/introduction-to-the-command-line-for-technical-writers/).

-**Note: all proprietary details have been removed and the specific model attributes outlined below have been invented.**
+**Disclaimer: all proprietary details have been removed and the specific model attributes outlined below have been invented.**

 ## Model Overview